calvinli08/scholar-rag/README.md

-# 📚 ScholarRAG — Retrieval-Augmented Generation for Academic Research
+# 📚 ScholarRAG — Retrieval-Augmented Generation for Academic Papers

 > Ask questions across research papers.
 Get cited, grounded answers.

----

-## Why This Exists

-LLMs hallucinate.
-Academic research demands precision.
-ScholarRAG bridges the gap by grounding every answer in retrieved source material — with inline citations traceable to the original paper, section, and page.

 ScholarRAG is designed to handle real challenges in academic RAG:
 - **Dense academic language** that defeats naive keyword search
 - **Long papers** that require smarter chunking than fixed token windows
 - **Multi-paper queries** that demand cross-document reasoning
 - **Evaluation** so you know when your retrieval actually works

+Supports OpenAI, Gemini, and Qwen (via vLLM).

 ---